KURMAROHI/ChessTemplate/README.md

-# ChessTemplate
+# Chess Game Template

- This project is a basic Chess game template created in Unity, focused on implementing movement logic for all chess pieces.
-When a player selects a piece (Pawn, Rook, Knight, Bishop, Queen, or King), the game highlights all the possible legal moves for that piece based on the current board state.
-Key features include:  Correct and dynamic calculation of legal moves for each piece.
-Visual representation of available moves when a piece is selected.
+A basic 2D chess game developed in Unity, with full piece movement logic and visual indicators for legal moves.

+## Features
+- Full implementation of standard chess piece movement
+- Dynamic calculation of valid moves
+- Highlight system for available moves
+- Clean and extendable architecture
+- Designed for easy rule expansion

+## Getting Started
+1. Clone the repo
+2. Open in Unity 2022.3+
+3. Hit Play and start playing chess!